15th August 2019

 “EIT Health can support the translation of ideas into tangible products and services used by citizens and patients” said Jan-Philipp Beck, CEO of EIT Health when opening the Scandinavian Think Tank.

-As a first step, EIT Health has already allocated € 300 000 as “seed money” for 2019 to the RABBIT programme (Registers And BioBanks In Transition), an initiative of the Scandinavian EIT Health co-location centre.
+As a first step, EIT Health has already allocated € 300 000 as “seed money” for 2019 to the RABBIT programme (Registers And BioBanks In Transition), an initiative of the Scandinavian EIT Health regional innovation hub.
 The aim is to accelerate the implementation of innovations by enabling better use of biobanks and registries for industry, academia and healthcare, and leveraging the Scandinavian assets in this field and pioneering for future scale-ups in European levels through the EIT Health pan-European network.

 Click here to learn more about the EIT Health Think Tank.